sheldonhull/sheldonhull.hugo/content/posts/2013/2013-04-22-native-ssms-a-second-class-citizen-no-longer.md

 This review is performed on the full version.
 An express version is also offered to the community as a service.
 This tool has a portion of the full version's functionality to whet the eager developer's appetite.
 A free trial is offered on the full version... but beware you won't be able to be satisfied with native SSMS features after this!

-## General Options - The Normally Boring Stuff That's Not Quite Boring!
+## General Options - The Normally Boring Stuff That's Not Quite Boring

 Improvements to the SSMS Coding environment are shown.
 A shortcut to refresh the cache of intellisense, formatting options, a command to execute the currently selected statement, outline the structure of the document, snippet management, and feedback.
 I'll review only the portions that seem to have the greatest impact, as most of it is self explanatory.